Networked advocacy: Collective action

 Castells further argues that this sense of outrage stems from individuals reacting against the networks of power that have come to fail them.
-In the case of Iceland he writes, "their outrage from the realization that the democratic institutions did not represent the interests of citizens because the political class had become a self-reproducing cast that was catering to the interests of the financial elite, and to the preservation of their monopoly over the state," (Castells, p.
+In the case of Iceland, he writes, "Their outrage from the realization that the democratic institutions did not represent the interests of citizens because the political class had become a self-reproducing cast that was catering to the interests of the financial elite and to the preservation of their monopoly over the state" (Castells, p.
 42, 2012.)
 Here, the organizations and institutions meant to provide, in a sense, for the well-being of the individuals have failed in their mission, and the people (Icelanders) need to look elsewhere if they are going to have their grievances rectified.
-This why these individuals come to operate in the "networked space" because it is where they hope to switch which networks hold the power, something that Castells expands on in his additional work.
+These individuals may operate in the "networked space," where existing distributions of power among networks can be challenged or altered, a concept Castells further examines in his other work.
 It is in this space where individuals and fellow grievance-holders can connect with one another and create a larger social movement.

 It is in this space where technology also starts to examine properties similar to organizational forms used to promote political autonomy (Castells, p.
 103, 2012.)
 Castells points to prior research showing how different ICTs contributed to changing the level of social participation in places like Egypt, and how involvement in these digital networks made for stronger social movements.
-In describing the connection between ICTs and the strength of movements, Castells writes that the research found a "significant effect on the intensity and power of these movements, starting with a very active debate on social and political demands in the social media before the demonstrations’ onset," (Castells, p.
-104, 2012.)
-This arguably makes for a better illustration, or understanding, of Earl and Kimport’s Theory 2.0, where individual use of technology starts to affect the process that can be transformative prior to the actual outcome.
+In describing the connection between ICTs and the strength of movements, Castells writes that the research found a "significant effect on the intensity and power of these movements, starting with a very active debate on social and political demands in the social media before the demonstrations’ onse," (Castells, p.
+104, 2012.) his illustrates Earl and Kimport's Theory 2e0, in which an individual's use of technology can affect the processes of collective action before influencing its eventual outcomes..
 This transformative use of technology can also be seen in Castells’ brief discussion of Iceland's newest constitution.
-In drafting of its national constitution, the Constitutional Assembly Council fielded thousands and thousands of suggestions and comments of what should be included in the document text.
+In drafting its national constitution, the Constitutional Assembly Council fielded thousands and thousands of suggestions and comments of what should be included in the document text.
 Citizens interacted with members of the council via digital networks, across social media platforms and in-person debates, (Castells, p.
 39, 2012) a construction of suggestions built essentially through crowdsourcing, as Castells notes.
 This exemplifies a change in the participatory process brought on not because of technology, but because of how the individuals chose to use technology for the purpose of collective action – in this case to write a national constitution.